 Start with current bank balance.
 Add expected inflows (AR payments, new revenue).
 Subtract expected outflows (rent, payroll, vendor payments, taxes).
 Project forward 13 weeks.

-Why Weekly Is Better Than Monthly
+Why Is a Weekly Cash Flow Forecast Better Than a Monthly One?

 A monthly forecast can hide dangerous gaps.
 If rent, payroll, and quarterly taxes all hit the same week, you’ll have a crunch even though the month looks fine.

-What to Do When Cash Is Tight
+What Should I Do When My Business Cash Flow Is Tight?

 Accelerate collections, delay non-essential expenses, negotiate vendor terms, tap a line of credit, and time large purchases to your cash cycle.